 A PLAN NOT IMPLEMENTED IS A VISION UNREALIZED.
 Preferred implementation strategies developed from the prior section are shown in the following table.
-A brief description of the strategy is followed by the issue(s) being addressed; relative amount of resources in both (staff) time and (contracted) money required to implement and maintain the action; and the tier or priority of the action given its level of impact relative to the level of cost to implement it.
+A brief description of the strategy is followed by the issue(s) being addressed; relative resources in both (staff) time and (contracted) money required to implement and maintain the action; and the tier or priority of the action given its level of impact relative to the effort to implement it.